mattly/lyonheart-us-metalsmith-archive/contents/articles/understanding-time-zones/index.markdown

 The first thing you must understand about time zones is that they are a legal solution to solving the problem of coordination in a distributed system.
 Like most legal solutions, they are an imperfect compromise reflecting the history and nature of the self-interested people they govern.
 Like most legal solutions, they stem from political ideology, and fortunately it's comparatively begnign.

+◊with-aside{
 Before distance was collapsed by the locomotive and the telegraph, _clock time_ was measured by the sun: wherever you were, when a sundial said the sun was directly overhead, it was noon.
 The next town over might be a few minutes different, but getting there took a while, so it didn't matter.
 Every town kept their own time.
 Thanks to axial tilt and the Earth's elliptical orbit, the [time of solar noon will vary throughout the year][equation-of-time].
 You think time zones are bad?
-Imagine programming for that world[^sales-tax].
+Imagine programming for that world.

+◊aside{
+If you lack imagination, then try programatically figuring out how to collect the appropriate sales tax for any given municipality in the United States.
+It's not dissimilar.
+}}

 Disruptive technologists came along and laid train tracks and telegraph wires, and all of a sudden travel got faster and communication got _much_ faster.
 Distance collapsed.
 Trains were the first to use a coordinated clock time that was disconnected from an exact solar time.
 They had a schedule to keep, and it was easier to measure against an arbitrary standard, initially called _[raleway time][tz-history]_.